regularjs/guide/en/README.md

 -----------------

- _Author's local language is not english, the guide may reads a little  awkwardly. if you find something wrong, please feel free to [create a issue](https://github.com/regularjs/guide/issues). _
+ _if you find something wrong, please feel free to [create a issue](https://github.com/regularjs/guide/issues). _